tpogden/tpogden.github.com/about.md

 </aside>

-I'm a computational scientist --- my interest is solving problems on the leading edge of high-performance scientific computing and machine learning.
+I'm a computational scientist --- my interest is solving problems on the leading edge of high-performance scientific computing and machine learning using C++ and Python.

 I'm currently a Research Data Scientist at [Dunnhumby](https://www.dunnhumby.com), where I work on the machine learning,